lucasm/lucasm/README.md

 - Won 1st place or top 3 in tech events and hackathons

 ## Open source
-My GitHub is only for open source contributions.
-See below 👇🏻
+My GitHub is only for open source contributions 👇🏻